 COVID-19 spreads primarily between people who are in close contact with one another.
 Droplets from someone with COVID-19 can be transferred to others through coughing, sneezing or talking and can be picked up from contaminated surfaces.
-Your safest choice is to stay home and avoid contact with others.

 Practice personal hygiene